somrajroy/KubernetesAutoscaling/README.md

         * HPA is not compatible with unscalable workloads,  such as DaemonSets (who does not have replicas) <br/>
         * Cannot (should not) be used with VPA : An exception to this is when clients use a HPA that relies on custom and external metrics to scale the Pods.<br/>
         * Application may needs to be architected with scale out in mind so that distributing workloads across multiple servers is possible. <br/>
+        * HPA (and VPA) don’t consider IOPS, network, and storage in their calculations, exposing applications to the risk of slowdowns and outages.<br/>
+        * HPA cannot always handle unexpected spikes in demand – new virtual machines can take several minutes to load, making it hard to keep up with sudden changes in demand.<br/>
         * HPA makes scaling decisions based on resource request values at the container level.
 Therefore, it is essential to have configured the resource request values for all of your containers.
 Efficiently set CPU and memory limits on pods, else pods may terminate frequently or, on the other end of the spectrum, there will be resource wastage. <br/>
         * Due to its inherent limitations, HPA works best when combined with Cluster Autoscaler - this allows to coordinate scalability of pods with the behavior of nodes in the cluster. <br/>
+        * The cluster can run out of capacity – HPA will not be able to increase the number of pods until new nodes are added to the cluster.
+Customers can use Cluster Autoscaler (CA) to scale nodes automatically. <br/>
         * Prefer custom metrics over external metrics when possible—the external metrics API represents a security risk because it can provide access to a large number of metrics.
 A custom metrics API presents less risk if compromised, because it only holds specific metrics.<br/>
         * HPA Architecture <br/>
         ![image](https://user-images.githubusercontent.com/92582005/204138589-9f9ceefd-90ae-41db-8eb3-a1c9d847ff02.png) <br/>